Zer0CoolX/guacamole-install-rhel-7/.github/ISSUE_TEMPLATE/feature_request.md

 **In a sentence or 2, describe briefly what the idea is**
 IE: Adding a completion message that says "Complete!"

-**Is your feature request something that would help the majority of people using this script in typical environments or use cases?
-Y/N

 **Is your feature request related to a problem?**
 Y/N